Beverly Drive station

-Wilshire/Rodeo is a planned heavy-rail subway station in the Los Angeles County Metro Rail system.
+Beverly Drive station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system.
 It is currently under construction as part of the D Line Extension project, in Beverly Hills, California.
-Construction started in 2018 as part of phase 2 of the extension project.
-It is slated to open in early 2025.
+Construction started in 2018 as part of Section 2 of the extension project.
+It is slated to open in Spring 2027.

-The station is being built at the site of the former Ace Gallery on the Southwest corner of Wilshire Boulevard and Reeves Drive in Beverly Hills.
+The station is being built at the site of the former Ace Gallery on the southwest corner of Wilshire Boulevard and Reeves Drive in Beverly Hills.

 History

-Construction of Wilshire/Rodeo station was officially kicked off on September 23, 2019.
+Construction of Beverly Drive station, known in planning as Wilshire/Rodeo station, was officially kicked off on September 23, 2019.

-On March 31, 2020, the Beverly Hills City Council approved a proposal from the Los Angeles County Metropolitan Transportation Authority to fully close the two blocks of Wilshire Boulevard needed to facilitate the station's construction, taking advantage of lower traffic levels resulting from the COVID-19 pandemic in California.
+On March 31, 2020, the Beverly Hills City Council approved a proposal from Los Angeles Metro to fully close the two blocks of Wilshire Boulevard needed to facilitate the station's construction, taking advantage of lower traffic levels resulting from the COVID-19 pandemic in California.
 This would allow for expedited construction of the station and better mitigation of construction impacts as opposed to the original plan, which would require alternating weekend closures for 13 weeks over a 3.5-month period, with completion scheduled for March 2021.
 Fully closing Wilshire Boulevard, which went into effect the next day and lasted until June 2020, expedited construction of the station by as much as six months.

-Metro officially completed foundation and decking work for Wilshire/Rodeo station seven months ahead of schedule on June 14, 2020, with Tutor Perini, the project's general contractor, putting workers on extra shifts to further expedite construction.
+Metro officially completed foundation and decking work for Beverly Drive station seven months ahead of schedule on June 14, 2020, with Tutor Perini, the project's general contractor, putting workers on extra shifts to further expedite construction.
 Wilshire Boulevard reopened in both directions later that evening, with construction and excavation activities continuing underground until that phase's scheduled completion in the first quarter of 2021.

+In 2022, Metro began soliciting suggestions for permanent station names from local stakeholders, including the City of Beverly Hills.
+In October 2023, Metro staff recommended the station be named Wilshire/Beverly Dr. The name was opposed by representatives of the Beverly Wilshire Hotel and was ultimately rejected by the Beverly Hills City Council, who instead conveyed their support for the Beverly Drive name.
+On May 15, 2025, the Metro board approved the name "Beverly Dr" for official and operational station names, as it was consistent with Metro's property naming policy.